Tag Archive for review

 The Location: A nondescript strip mall exterior hides a cozy restaurant.
 Inside, Sarah’s Empanadas is adorned with tropical bird decorations, creamy mint walls, and a giant, colorful mural.
 It’s also likely to be packed with diners and a long line of patrons paying at the register.
 Never fear, the cashier is speedy and has amazing credit-card-sliding reflexes....

 Want to know more about the Bolivian empanada wonderland?
-Read on here or head to Carpe Durham for a slightly different version.
+Read on here.
 And I wouldn't leave you without some food porn.
 Here's the chicken and cheese empanada.

 Sarahs Empanadas 06